Equine Solicitors

 Negligence claims

-Professional negligence is not something we like to think will happen, but unfortunately incidents do occur in which a professional’s error leads to loss or harm.
+Professional negligence is not something anyone wants to happen, but unfortunately incidents do occur when a professional’s error leads to loss or harm.
 In relation to horses, the most common example of professional negligence is poor equine veterinary advice that leads to injury or death.

-Should the unfortunate happen, we can be there to support you and guide you through the necessary steps to receiving compensation.
+Should the worst happen, we can be there to support you and guide you through the necessary steps to receiving the compensation you may be entitled to.

 -